-(11) (i) Cases for Acceptance of Necessity should be prepared by
+(11) (i) Cases for Acceptance of Necessity should be prepared by Services Headquarters very carefully and full details furnished initially to avoid back references by Ministries of Defence/Finance for elucidation of essential points.

 (ii) A project should be considered as a whole and isolation of certain phases should not be attempted.